Robin Millar (producer): Early life

 Millar was born with retinitis pigmentosa at St George's Hospital, which is now The Lanesborough Hotel, Hyde Park Corner.
 Despite poor vision he attended mainstream state school Enfield Grammar School from 1963 to 1970 and then read law at Queens' College, Cambridge from 1970 to 1973.
 Millar's older sister Rose was the first wife of The Rolling Stones guitarist Mick Taylor, and Millar sometimes accompanied his sister and brother-in-law on tours as a teenager.

 Musical career

-After gaining his law degree, Millar moved into the music industry initially as a guitarist and artist in a band called The Blue Max alongside Danny Peyronel with Charisma Records, eventually putting out records with Atlantic and WEA and working with ex-Velvet Underground singer Nico.
-He also played guitar with French rock band Extraballe and produced the group’s eponymous 3rd album in 1981.
+After gaining his law degree, Millar moved into the music industry initially recording a solo album Cat's Eyes in 1974 with Mick Taylor of The Rolling Stones acting as Producer.
+The album was recorded at The Beatles Apple Studios (Apple Corps) 3 Saville Row, London and featured Nicky Hopkins, Bobby Keyes and Billy Preston, along with Gordon Raitt and Jamie Lane and engineer Andy Johns, but remained unreleased until issued by Apcor Records in 2019.
+During this period Millar trained as an apprentice audio engineer at the Chateau studios near Paris and studied music arranging at the Sorbonne.
+Later, in 1978, he featured as a guitarist and artist in a band called The Blue Max alongside Danny Peyronel with Charisma Records, eventually putting out records with Atlantic and WEA and working with ex-Velvet Underground singer Nico.
+He also played guitar with French rock band Extraballe and produced the group’s first and third albums.
 After working with post punk band Weekend as a record producer in 1982, he purchased Morgan Studios studio 1 and studio 2 to found Power Plant Studios in 1984.
+Millar also at one time owned Whitfield Street Studios (previously owned by CBS Records and Sony Music).
 Millar's breakthrough came in 1984 with seven consecutive Top 10 albums; including Eden by Everything but the Girl, Working Nights by Working Week, and multi-platinum selling Diamond Life, the debut album by the band Sade.